Georgi768/Jump-king/StartDocument.md

 * Achievements: achievements will be included to provide the player with a sense of progression.
 * Enemies and character health bar: Enemies will be moving left and right on the platform that they are currently on.
 If the character collides with the enemy, he will lose one hearth, and if there are no hearths left, he will have to start from the beginning.
 The enemy can be killed if the character jumps at the top of them.
 * Moving platforms: Since the original game does not provide any moving platforms, this version will include additional platform movements to make it more challenging for the player.

+## Phaser JS

+For the project, framework such as Phaser Js will be used.
+This framework is fast and lightweight and is suitable for 2d games,making it perfect for the development of this game.It has support for both WebGL and Canvas.It allows for fast rendering,because both WebGL and Canvas are being rendered internally and can switch between them depending on the browser.

 ## Input
 This section describes the inputs that will be included in the game.
 #### Character